Hacktoberfest/hacktoberfest-2020/README.md

 ```
 The local Docker setup uses a webserver, in the same way that the application does in staging and production, so it will be reachable on port `80`.

-Run `docker-compose up -d` to start your services.
+Run the startup script, `./script/docker-startup.sh` to start your services.

 **Note:** You do not need to use the other startup scripts in the repo if you are using Docker to run the application locally.
 When using Docker, follow the steps in this section of the README.

 **Inspecting and Troubleshooting**

-You can inspect whether or not your services have started successfully with `docker-compose ps`.
+You can inspect whether or not your services have started successfully by running the `check` script: `./script/check.sh`.
 You will see the following output if the services are all running:

 ```
          Name                         Command               State           Ports